 Draft Resolution XV.x on Strengthening action on culture and wetlands

-1. RECALLING Resolution VIII.19 on Guiding principles for taking into account the cultural values of wetlands for the effective management of sites, Resolution IX.21 on Taking into account the cultural values of wetlands and Resolution XIII.15 on Cultural values and practices of indigenous peoples and local communities and their contribution to climate-change mitigation and adaptation in wetlands;
+1. RECALLING Resolution VIII.19 on Guiding principles for taking into account the cultural values of wetlands for the effective management of sites, Resolution IX.21 on Taking into account the cultural values of wetlands and Resolution XIII.15 on Cultural values and practices of Indigenous Peoples and local communities and their contribution to climate-change mitigation and adaptation in wetlands;

-2. TAKING ALSO INTO ACCOUNT Resolution VII.8 on Guidelines for establishing and strengthening local communities’ and indigenous peoples’ participation in the management of wetlands;
+2. TAKING ALSO INTO ACCOUNT Resolution VII.8 on Guidelines for establishing and strengthening local communities’, and Indigenous Peoples’ participation in the management of wetlands;

-3. [NOTING the emphasis in the fifth Strategic Plan of the Convention for 2025-2030 (Resolution XV.[xx]) on the importance of wetlands for human culture, and on the fact that embedding cultural values and traditions into wetland management is one of the most effective drivers of achieving good ecological condition in wetlands, as well as the need highlighted in its Target 1.2 for the rich cultural connections and traditional knowledge that have sustained the connection between wetlands and people to be recognised, and the role in this for the Ramsar Culture Network, as noted in the actions for delivering Target 3.1];
+3. [NOTING the emphasis in the fifth Strategic Plan of the Convention for 2025-2030 (Resolution XV.[xx]) on the importance of wetlands for human culture, and on the fact that embedding cultural values and traditions into wetland management is one of the most effective drivers of achieving good ecological condition in wetlands, as well as the need highlighted in its Target 2.3 for the rich cultural connections and traditional knowledge that have sustained the connection between wetlands and people to be recognised, and the role in this for the Ramsar Culture Network, as noted in the actions for delivering Target 3.1];